Article updated April 2024.

 • Reduced warehouse and inventory costs with just-in-time production and delivery

-Cloud-Native PLM is a crucial element in compressing product development and launch timelines.
+Cloud-native PLM is crucial in compressing product development and launch timelines.
 In fact, without PLM, 55 percent of companies reported missing their launch dates.

 Just as important as the software itself is the time it takes to install the product.
 Some of the Cloud-Native PLM products on the market take months to install and configure.
-Duro provides cloud-Native PLM installation and configuration within days, with training that takes only a few hours.
+Duro provides cloud-Native PLM installation and configuration within days, with only a few hours of training.
 As with other cloud-native PLM products, software upgrades happen automatically, eliminating any need for company staff to maintain the system.

 Cost Reduction with Product Lifecycle Management: Agile Hardware Development